 The hacker could then sell the stolen data or your personal information to third parties for either marketing purposes or identity theft, for example.

-The malware often spreads via infected systems, which depends on the availability of other systems within its reach.
-Due to vast increase of internet usage over the past decade, it’s become much more lucrative for hackers to do something with browser hijacking.
+Due to the vast increase in internet usage over the past decade, it’s become much more lucrative for hackers to do something with browser hijacking.

 Browser Hijacking: The Symptoms